Phenylketonuria

 • Hematopoietic stem cell transplantation in presymptomatic infants only mitigates the disease and is not the optimal therapy it was once hoped to be. | |

-Initial clinical reports of Krabbe disease described the classic early infantile presentation (49).
-The early infantile presentation, which accounts for over 90% of globoid cell leukodystrophy, begins before 6 months of age in the majority of cases, and in 25% of cases, prior to 3 months of age (60; Wenger 1997).
-The disorder in these early-onset children has been classically categorized in 3 stages (33):
+Initial clinical reports of Krabbe disease described the classic early infantile presentation (54).
+The early infantile presentation, which accounts for over 70% of globoid cell leukodystrophy, begins before 6 months of age in most cases, and in 25% of cases, prior to 3 months of age (66; 103; 56).

 • Stage 1: Sensitivity to noise and light, periodic fever without infection, stagnation and then regression of development, and increased tone with normal deep tendon reflexes. | |